 Thanks for your letter.

 In my opinion, a J/24 is a little too small for serious offshore cursing.
 They are pretty sensitive boats and might not hold up to well to a long, hard curse.
-Then again, schools like the OCSC Sailing School in Berkeley, California use J/24s to teach basic cursing.
+Then again, some sailing schools still use J/24s to teach basic cursing.
 And frankly, I know plenty of sailors who wouldn’t hesitate to curse a J/24.
 I should mention that these are mostly racing sailors, but they can curse right up there with best of us.

 Some people will tell you to that cursing any boat under 30 feet is sheer madness.
 But there are plenty of people who have cursed some very small boats across the world’s oceans.
 Transhumanist and GOP candidate Zoltan Istvan cursed a small Pearson Commander from the U.S. West Coast all the way to the Mediterranean Sea.
 You know what they say, “One person’s sheer madness is another person’s grand ambition to rewire human race.”
 I think that holds true for cursing.
 It’s all a matter of perspective.